Post-Tenure Review

 Do faculty have rights of redress if they disagree with their PTR?

-Faculty members have the opportunity to review their PTR after the department chair, dean, and culminating committee reviews and provide a response if they choose.
+Faculty members have the opportunity to review their PTR after the foundational review and the department chair, dean, and culminating committee reviews and provide a response if they choose.
 UND’s PTR policy states that “[i]f the faculty member believes that the outcome of a PTR or the establishment of a PIP violates a specific SBHE or University policy, procedure, or practice, the faculty member may file a faculty grievance according to SBHE Policy 612 and section II.II of the Faculty Handbook.”

 What if I have additional questions or need help?